sumo300/trunc/README.md

 ## Features ##

-* Randomly generated or user-chosen shortened URLs
+* Auto-generated or user-chosen shortened URLs
 * Three (3) types of expiry (Never, By Created date, and By Last Accessed date)
 * Partial localization (App name and tagline for now)
 * Browse and Search - Can't remember a shortened URL or lost it?
 Browse or Search for it!